 “Let me not to the marriage of true minds

-Submitted for your consideration an item most notable for its soothing palliative tone in which the unusual is normalized.
-As the age's intellectual insanity assumes the proportions of a plague, the experience of reading the herald of these plague years, the New York Times, becomes more and more like reading dispatches from the alternate universe of "hoping these changes stick."
-That the changes can only stick if the core of the more normative America holds both economically and militarily (even as the 'changy' culture struggles to destroy it) is where the hoping enters in.
+Submitted for your consideration an item from 2009 most notable for its soothing palliative tone in which the previously perverted strives to be normalized.
+As the age’s intellectual insanity assumes the proportions of a plague, the experience of reading the herald of these plague years, the New York Times, becomes more and more like reading dispatches from the alternate universe of “hoping these changes stick.”
+That the changes can only stick if the core of the more normative America holds both economically and militarily (even as the ‘changy’ culture struggles to destroy it) is where the hoping enters in.

 Still it is an item imbued with sweetness in the coyly named “Weddings & Celebrations” section of the Times.
 It really has it all when it comes to the modern nature of love in a time of cultural cholera: Vows – Kate Adamick and Kay Diaz – Weddings and Celebrations – NYTimes.com [Emphasis carefully added]